 These are sporting machines, and other than they have two rear wheels, have the features of a road-racing bicycle: light weight, derailer gears, hand-lever-operated brakes and a sporting rider position.

 Utilitarian upright delta tricycles, on the other hand, are generally heavy and have only a limited selection of gears. -- a three-speed hub, or only a single speed.
 These tricycles are OK for riding in flatlands, and are commonly seen as rentals in beach resorts.
 Many people buy these tricycles because they never leaned to balance a bicycle, and not having cycled before, also are not physically fit.
 This makes the weight and limited gearing even more frustrating, if there are hills to climb.
 Utilitarian tricycles usually have a coaster (backpedaling) brake, which like the drive, works on only one rear wheel and so, provides weak braking.
 Some of these tricycles, like the one in the photo below, also have a handbrake on the front wheel.

 The photo shows a special, appropriate use of one of these tricycles, and a solution.
 Unstoppable Boston, Massachusetts-area cyclist Bob Sawyer is seen riding away from his 95th birthday party.
-He has several decades of experience in riding sporting bicycles, but he can no longer rely on being able to balance a bicycle..
+He has several decades of experience in riding sporting bicycles, but he can no longer rely on being able to balance a bicycle.
 His Schwinn tricycle has single-side rear-wheel drive and a single speed -- but he has added a hub motor in the front wheel as with the Provincetown pedicab, for some help when climbing.